-There is very little change between the provisional and final datasets and the SFR is produced based on the provisional data.
-In 2016, the provisional key stage 1 data contained data from all of the 16,337 expected schools.
+There is very little change between the provisional and final datasets and the statistical release is produced based on the provisional data.
+In 2018, the provisional key stage 1 data contained data from 16,463 schools compared to 16,475 schools from the final data.

 Any pupils who do not have a valid KS1 outcome for a subject are excluded from the calculations for that subject and do not appear in the number of eligible pupils or in the outcome percentages.
-For reading, writing and mathematics, the valid outcomes are: below the pre-key stage standard (BLW), foundations for the expected standard (PKF), working towards the expected standard (WTS), working at the expected standard (EXS), working at greater depth within the expected standard (GDS), absent (A), disapplied (D) and maladministration (Q).
-For science, the valid outcomes are: has not met the expected standard (HNM), working at the expected standard (EXS), absent (A), disapplied (D) and maladministration (Q).
+For reading, writing and mathematics, the valid outcomes are:

+- working at greater depth within the expected standard (GDS)

+- working at the expected standard (EXS)

+- working towards the expected standard (WTS)

+- Pre-key stage standard 1 (PK1)

+- Pre-key stage standard 2 (PK2)

+- Pre-key stage standard 3 (PK3)

+- Pre-key stage standard 4 (PK4)

+- below the pre-key stage standard (BLW)

+- absent (A)

+- disapplied (D)

+- maladministration (Q)

+For science, the valid outcomes are:

+- working at the expected standard (EXS)

+- has not met the expected standard (HNM)

+- absent (A)

+- disapplied (D)

+- maladministration (Q)

 As with phonics, we include pupils with 'A', 'D' or 'Q' to ensure complete coverage of the cohort.
-In the 2017 data, there were no pupils with maladministration in any subject.
+In the 2019 data, there were 17 pupils with maladministration in any subject.

 The target population for the key stage 2 data collection is all pupils who are at the end of key stage 2.
 However, key stage 2 assessments are only mandatory for state-funded schools.
-In 2018, 253 independent schools (out of approximately 1400 independent schools with the appropriate age range) took part in the assessments.
+In 2019, 224 independent schools (out of approximately 1400 independent schools with the appropriate age range) took part in the assessments.
 Therefore, we provide a national figure for state funded schools only and a national figure for all schools that participated in the assessments.